Robert S. Kaplan: Balanced Scorecard

 Kaplan and Steven Anderson co-developed time-driven activity-based costing, or TDABC, a methodology for companies to fully understand costs and to assist them to get on a simpler and more powerful path to increased profits.
 Most recently, this methodology is being applied to healthcare, in order to measure health care delivery costs across an entire care continuum, at the medical condition level.

-Kaplan is also a prolific case writer and have featured among the top 40 case authors consistently, since the list was first published in 2016 by The Case Centre.
+Kaplan is a case writer and has placed highly on The Case Centre’s list of top case authors several times.
 He ranked 32nd In 2018/19, 12th in 2017/18, 18th in 2016/17 and 12th in 2015/16.

 He also featured on the list of The Case Centre's all-time top authors list (covering 40 years) released in 2014.